felixlopz/hubrise-test-task/content/apps/livepepper/en/overview.md

 ## Prerequisites

 To establish a connection between LivePepper and HubRise, you must have an existing LivePepper site.
-A test site can be created from the [LivePepper web site](https://www.livepepper.com).
+A test site can be created from the [LivePepper website](https://www.livepepper.com).
 Connecting with HubRise is easy, and can be done in just a few minutes.
 A HubRise user profile and account can be created from the LivePepper back office at any time.

 ## Why Connect?